About Earth Celebration

 Ranked No. 1 in 2018 for International Visitor Satisfaction on Travel Site “japan-guide.com”

-Sado Island’s annual music festival Earth Celebration has been delighting people from around the globe for over 30 years!
+Sado Island’s annual music festival Earth Celebration has been connecting and delighting people from around the globe for 35 years!

 EC has been described by the New York Times as “Japan’s leading music event.”
 The event was awarded The Japan Foundation Global Citizens Award in 1994 and the Furusato Event Grand Prize by the Minister of Internal Affairs and Communications award in 2008.
 In 2009, Earth Celebration Committee was honored with the Tiffany Foundation Award for the Preservation of Japanese Traditional Arts and Culture in Contemporary Society.